About adaptive coding on countable alphabets: Introduction

-\begin{dfn} Let $f$ be an envelope function.
+\end{dfn} An envelope function defines an \emph{envelope distribution}.
+The minimax redundancy of the source classes we are interested in is, up to the first order, asymptotically determined by the tail behavior of the envelope distribution. \begin{dfn} Let $f$ be an envelope function.
 The associated \emph{envelope distribution} has lower endpoint $l_f = \max \{k\colon \sum_{j\geq k} f(j)\geq 1\}$.
 The envelope distribution $F$ is defined by $F(k)=0$ for $k<l_f,$ and $F(k)= 1- \sum_{j>k} f(j)$ for $k\geq l_f$.
 The tail function $\overline{F}$ is defined by $\overline{F}=1-F$.
 The associated probability mass function coincides with $f$ for $u>l_f$ and is equal to $F(l_f)\leq f(l_f)$ at $u=l_f$. \end{dfn} This envelope probability distribution plays a special role in the analysis of the minimax redundancy $R^+(\Lambda^n_f)$. \cite*{boucheron:garivier:gassiat:2006} related the summability of the envelope function and the minimax redundancy of the envelope class.
-They proved almost matching upper and lower bounds on minimax redundancy for envelope classes as for example: $R^+(\Lambda^n_f)\leq \inf_{u\leq n} \Big[n \log(1+\overline{F}(u)) + \tfrac{u-1}{2} \log n\Big] +2 $.
-The minimax redundancy of classes defined by exponentially vanishing envelopes was fully characterized by \cite{Bon11} using arguments borrowed from~\cite{MR1604481}, it avers that the minimax redundancy is half the upper bound obtained by choosing $u$ so as $\overline{F}(u) \approx 1/n$ in the above-stated inequality.
-This raises the question: Is it possible to describe the minimax redundancy as a simple functional of the envelope distribution?
+They proved almost matching upper and lower bounds on minimax redundancy for envelope classes.
+The next theorem provides an upper-bound on the minimax redundancy of envelope classes and suggests general design principles for universal coding over envelope classes and for adaptive coding over a collection of envelope classes. \begin{thm} \citep*{boucheron:garivier:gassiat:2006} If $\Lambda$ is an envelope class of memoryless sources, with the tail envelope function $\overline{F}$ then: